OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 npm install zos-lib@2.4.0
 ```

-Now, let's write our exchange contract using an _initializer_ to set its initial state:
+Now, let's write our exchange contract in `contracts/TokenExchange.sol`, using an _initializer_ to set its initial state:

 ```solidity
 pragma solidity ^0.5.0;